Skip to content

 The Form 5500, for example, has a statute of limitations which begins when the form is filed and runs for three years from that date.
 Any documents contemplated by or used in preparation of Form 5500 must, therefore, be held for at least three years beyond the date of filing.
 With respect to all other ERISA-related documents, those documents that pertain to agency filings or to participant or beneficiary statements should be maintained for not less than six years after the filing date (or six years after the date on which such documents would have been filed but for an exemption or simplified reporting requirement).
 In addition, those records sufficient to determine benefits due or benefits that may become due must be kept until no longer relevant.

-POLICIES AND PROCEDURES: PLAN GOVERNANCE AND DOCUMENTATION
+POLICIES AND PROCEDURES: RETIREMENT PLAN GOVERNANCE AND DOCUMENTATION

 Maintaining adequate security of plan information, particularly participant data, is an important fiduciary responsibility.
 Although the Department of Labor (“DOL”) has not published specific guidelines for plan fiduciaries regarding participant identity/plan information security (“information security”) related to benefit plans, it is reasonable to believe the DOL would expect confidential plan and participant data to be maintained securely.